sclausen/ngx-mqtt/README.md

 # ngx-mqtt [![npm](https://img.shields.io/npm/v/ngx-mqtt.svg)](https://www.npmjs.com/package/ngx-mqtt) [![Travis](https://img.shields.io/travis/sclausen/ngx-mqtt.svg)](https://travis-ci.org/sclausen/ngx-mqtt)

-This library isn't just a wrapper around MQTT.js for angular >= 2.
+This library isn't just a wrapper around MQTT.js for angular.
 It uses observables and takes care of subscription handling and message routing.

 For reasons of convenience, I removed the copied typings from mqtt.js and added it as a dev-dependency while still bundling the browserified latest version of it.